Low back pain/ numbness in right hip, bum and right big toe

 The great toe is controlled mainly by L5 nerve root; L4 is a possibility too.

-Low back pain/ numbness in right hip, bum and right big toe sounds like a classic L5 nerve root sciatica.
+- Low back pain/ numbness in right hip, bum and right big toe

 I hurt my low back about 2 months ago now from lifting a heavy bag (25lbs) soiled linen.
 When I bent back up and twisted that's when I felt it.
 Went to ER and they gave me Baclofen and put me off 3 days.
 I've been working ever since but not performing heavy linen runs.
 Since then the pain has come and gone, often flared up from bending, or twisting, or sitting too long.
 The pain isn't always in the same exact spot.
 Still always the right side but some times it's a little lower, some times it's in my butt too.